NoelAraujo/CoupledDipoles.jl/README.md

 ## What the software do?

-`CoupledDipoles` provides a set of fundamental tools to simulate the Coupled Dipoles model in cold atoms.
+`CoupledDipoles.jl` provides a set of fundamental tools to simulate the Coupled Dipoles model in cold atoms.
 While it includes some analysis tools, its primary focus is to provide a flexible package that can be extended to accommodate different equation models and atomic geometries.

 ### Theory and Background
-For a detailed explanation of the theory and reasoning behind `CoupledDipoles`, please refer to the [Phd Thesis](https://doi.org/10.11606/T.76.2024.tde-26012024-114225).
+For a detailed explanation of the theory please refer to the [Phd Thesis](https://doi.org/10.11606/T.76.2024.tde-26012024-114225).

 Our [documentation](https://noelaraujo.github.io/CoupledDipoles.jl/dev/) will focus on how to use the package, rather than justifying the physics.
-Note that the code implementation is the ground truth for the equations, and may fix errors not found at the time of the PhD defense.
+Note that the code implementation **is** the ground truth regargind the right set of equations, because it may fix errors not found at the time of the PhD defense.